I am a new Approved Supervisor applicant. How do I obtain a copy of the 2014 Approved Supervisor Designation: Standards Handbook?

 What do I need to do to begin training to become an AAMFT Approved Supervisor?

 Make sure you meet the prerequisites and that you can reasonably expect to fulfill all the requirements.
 The process is outlined in Section One of this handbook.
 Explore and identify the best means for you to take the Fundamentals of MFT Supervision course as soon as reasonably possible.
 Identify and contract with an Approved Supervisor who qualifies as a mentor, and begin training.
 Ask all mentors to complete verification of mentoring forms for documentation to trainees.
-Training begins upon taking the course or beginning to supervise trainees and receive mentoring.
+Your training period begins when you start to supervise trainees and concurrently receive mentoring.

 Do I need to send in anything to AAMFT before I begin training for the Approved Supervisor designation?